 A club due is paid once a year at a \$5.00 cost.
-To be considered an active member, students are required to attend a minimum of four meetings per year, participate in a minimum of two events/fundraisers per year, and pay club dues.
+To be considered an active member, students are required to attend meetings, participate in events/fundraisers, and pay club dues.
 Being an active member of SOTA club is a vital part to your professional growth.